 The relative newness and complexity of cloud technologies and robotics process automation mean that for a majority of organisations, it is impractical to hire all of the specialists needed in-house.
 There are a number of reasons for that:

 Source: Spice Works – State of IT Report

 Software application development and maintenance are, according to data compiled by Statista by surveying 4498 CIOs and technology leaders across 86 countries, the most commonly outsourced IT functions worldwide.
 Data centres and IT infrastructure follow.

-Onshore IT outsourcing means the outsourced specialists, and usually their employer, the outsourcing partner, are located in the same country as the client organisation.
-Normally based in close enough proximity for outsourced specialists to spend all or a significant part of their time on-site, working alongside the client organisation’s management and/or an inhouse IT team.
+Onshore IT outsourcing means the outsourced specialists are located in the same country as the client organisation.
+Normally based in close enough proximity for outsourced specialists to spend all or a significant part of their time on-site, working alongside the client organisation’s management and/or an in-house IT team.

 The advantages of onshore outsourcing are in-person collaboration, greater perceived accountability and negating the need to negotiate potential divergence in language or professional culture.
 A partner whose administrative, legal and accounting base is also the same as that of the client organisation can also often be considered an advantage.

 Among the most commonly cited disadvantages of onshore IT outsourcing are that it is usually expensive (high local costs for IT specialists + the outsourcer’s margin).
 And in developed economies, onshore outsourcing partners face the same tight market from which to hire qualified, experienced specialists as the client organisation.

 Grand View Research’s IT Services Outsourcing Report 2019, sums up the perceived benefits of onshoring as:

 “Onshoring of IT operations mitigates the hurdles of off-shore outsourcing.
 The indirect costs of quality lapse, communication gap, and security & intellectual property risks are lesser in onshoring”.